Deborah Marquit

-Deborah Marquit (born November 22, 1954) is an American fashion designer and the founder of her eponymous brand, which she launched in 1984.
+Deborah Marquit (born November 22, 1954) is an American fashion designer and the founder of her namesake brand, which she launched in 1984.
 She was the first designer to create women's bras and underwear in fluorescent neon colors in 1984.

 Early life and education

 Deborah Marquit was born in Brooklyn, New York.
 She studied at the High School of Art and Design and Parson’s School of Design.
 She then worked at Women's Wear Daily as a fashion illustrator.

 Design career

-In 1984, Marquit created a range of women's bras and underwear in fluorescent neon colored lace, which she sold to Bloomingdale's for $42,000.
-This was the first time that underwear in neon colours was available.
-Marquit has since released underwear ranges in such fabrics as tie-dyed lace, fluorescent sheer mesh. and camouflage and animal prints.
+In 1984, Marquit created a range of women's bras and underwear in fluorescent neon colored lace, which she sold to seventeen Bloomingdale's stores for $42,000.
+This was the first time that underwear in neon colors was available.
+Marquit has since released underwear ranges in such fabrics as Lame´, Fluorescent sheer tulle. camouflage, animal prints, and vinyl.
 The fabrics in fluorescent colors are hand-dyed, and the products are made by hand.
 She has also designed clothes including blouses, skirts, and also bright colored suits in vinyl in 1995.
-She opened a boutique on New York's West 15th Street in 2005.
+She opened two boutiques, one in New York's Soho in the 1990s and another on West 15th Street in 2005.

-Marquit has designed underwear for the movie Wild Orchid II, and for celebrities including Michelle Pfeiffer and Madonna.
-Marquit was commissioned by Tim Burton to make vinyl hot pants, shirts and mini-skirts to complement the underwear he had purchased for his girlfriend of the time, Lisa Marie.
-Designers Marc Jacobs and Ghost featured variations of her pink fluorescent lace bra in their runway shows in 1994.